 In Key Stage 1 and Key Stage 2 each child will participate in two hours of timetabled PE each week.
 Pupils will be taught skills across six areas of activity including gymnastics, invasion games and dance.
 During each year they will be taught games and activities which aims to promote competition and challenge.
 Orienteering will be covered in Y1, Y3 and Y5.
 Swimming will be taught during Key Stage 2 in Y4.
 Where available the school’s own provision will be enhanced through specialist sports coaching.

 This year, each half term, two classes will receive curriculum support sessions and two classes will be offered extra curricular activities (see Sports Grant and Funding tab).
-Click here to see which classes are taking part in these activities. this year.

 How do we assess achievement in PE?